stereolabs/zed-unity/README.md

 </h1>

 <p align="center">
-This package brings the many mixed reality features of the <a href="https://www.stereolabs.com/store/">ZED cameras</a> depth sensors into Unity.
+This package brings the features of the <a href="https://www.stereolabs.com/store/">ZED cameras</a> into Unity.
 It comes with prefabs to make adding advanced features to your project as simple as drag-and-drop, helper scripts to simplify custom integration, and numerous examples to see your camera in action and learn how it works.
 </p>

 ---